jakutis/httpinvoke/kanban.markdown

 # To do

+    Goal:  merge https://github.com/rse/thenable and promiseMixIn
-    Goal:  check correctness of asynchronicity in promise implementation, try to find official tests of Promises/A+ To do: Tue Jun  3 13:35:39 UTC 2014
+    To do: Wed Jun 18 07:50:20 UTC 2014

     Goal:  investigate why Kindle and Android-2.3.3 fails Content-Encoding=deflate tests To do: Mon Jun  2 18:07:09 UTC 2014

-    Goal:  remove built-in Promise implementation, require one provided by browser or polyfilled, https://github.com/getify/native-promise-only or https://github.com/rse/thenable
-    To do: Sat May 17 12:12:29 UTC 2014

     Goal:  generator based API, http://strongloop.com/strongblog/node-js-callback-hell-promises-generators/
     To do: Tue Apr 29 10:45:31 UTC 2014